nt246/physalia-lcwgs/day_2/markdowns/00_introduction_v2.md

 * Call SNPs in the face of high genotyping uncertainty

 We are using the program [ANGSD](http://popgen.dk/angsd/index.php/ANGSD) (Analysis of Next Generation Sequencing Data).
-More information about the methods implemented ANGSD can be found in its associated [paper](http://www.ncbi.nlm.nih.gov/pubmed/25420514).
+More information about the methods implemented in ANGSD can be found in its associated [paper](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

 Quoted from the ANGSD website: *ANGSD is a software for analyzing next generation sequencing data.
 The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
 Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.